Jump to Recipe

 • egg: for best results, use a room temperature egg, you will need three total, two for the brownies and one for the cheesecake.

-Mix the brownie ingredients.
+Step 1: Mix the brownie ingredients.
 The Kahlua will take the place of the water recommended on the brownie box directions.
-Pour the brownie batter into a well greased or parchment lined 9x13 inch baking pan.
-Set aside. (steps 1-3)

-Dollop the cheesecake layer over top of the brownie mixture and then use a toothpick to swirl it through the brownies.
-The more you swirl, the less distinct the cheesecake layer will be--totally up to you. (steps 7-8)
+Step 6: Use a toothpick to swirl it through the brownies.
+The more you swirl, the less distinct the cheesecake layer will be–totally up to you.

-Bake according to package instructions.
+Step 7: Bake according to package instructions.
 Cool and then enjoy!

 • I prefer these Kahlua Cheesecake Brownies chilled for several hours so they can really set.
 If you like your brownies warm, that is fine and you can slightly cool them before eating.
 Just know the cream cheese layer may not be as set.